 "Did Greg ever give you anything that required a syringe to inject yourself with?"
 Bonds was asked.

 His answer meandered, talking about his friendship with Anderson.
-The underlined part in the indictment, the crime he was convicted of, was this response: "That's what keeps our friendship.
+The underlined part in the indictment, the crime he was convicted of, was this response in what was called Statement C in the jury instructions: "That's what keeps our friendship.
 You know, I am sorry, but that _ you know, that _ I was a celebrity child, not just in baseball by my own instincts.
 I became a celebrity child with a famous father.
 I just don't get into other people's business because of my father's situation, you see."

 The jury instruction said that to be convicted, Bonds must be found to have "obstructed, influenced or impeded, or endeavored to obstruct, influence, or impede" the grand jury "by knowingly giving material testimony that was intentionally evasive, false or misleading."